sergio-code/golden-template/README.md

 # workshop-html-css-wayup-1
-Project for learning css/html markup basics techniques (non adaptive, fixed markup)
+Project for learning css/html markup basics techniques

+- Adaptive layout
+- Float only, NO Flexbox, NO Grid
+- Vanilla JS, NO jQuery

+## Steps

+1. Fixed markup created
+2. Adaptiveness implemeted with no HTML edit, only CSS
+3. Adaptive menu implemented with no HTML changed, only Vanilla JavaScript

 ## Links